cunnie/writings/i_am_become_forever.md

 "Please," said Taggart.

 "Very well.
 You are thinking to disagree with me.
-In your head, you argue, «Time always flows, and events always occur.».
+In your head, you argue, 'Time always flows, and events always occur.'.
 But know that there are moments when events do not occur, where the fabric of space-time itself is so warped that events may not occur, or the notion of occurrence has lost all meaning.
 There are things beyond event horizons."